ct-js/docs.ctjs.rocks/docs/tut-polishing-jettycat.md

 Every copy has a parameter `this.angle`, that sets the visual angle of a texture in degrees.
 Each copy also has `this.speed` and `this.direction` we've used, and they both define additional parameters `this.vspeed` and `this.hspeed` — the vertical and horizontal speed decomposed from speed and direction.
 These two can be negative values when a copy moves in the opposite direction from how the axis goes.
 (E.g. the X-axis points to the right, its values grow from left to right.
 Moving to the right makes positive `hspeed`, moving to the left makes negative `hspeed`.)

 We can tie `this.vspeed` and `this.angle` of a cat together so that it rotates when falling or flying up.
-It is done by simply assigning one value to another in the Draw tab.
+It is done by simply assigning one value to another in the Frame end event code.

 This line will work: